neuropsychology/NeuroKit/studies/erp_gam/README.md

 frequency with sharp changes.

 Fortunately, it is possible to decrease the smoothness by increasing the number of degrees of freedom of the smooth term.
-We will set the dimension *k* to 5% to the length of the epochs, which in our case corresponds to `0.05 * 600 ms`.
+Similarly to the spline regression above, we will set the dimension *k* to 5% to the length of the epochs, which in our case corresponds to `0.05 * 600 ms`.

 ``` r
 gam.check(model)